A Modified Sequential Probability Ratio Test: Implementation

 \section{Implementation}

-\begin{sloppypar} Software to implement the MSPRT is available from the CRAN R software depository at \url{https://cran.r-project.org/web/packages/MSPRT/index.html}.
-The software can conduct one-sample proportion tests, and one- and two-sample $z$ and $t$ tests.
+\begin{sloppypar} Software to implement the MSPRT is available from the CRAN R software depository at \url{https://cran.r-project.org/web/packages/MSPRT/index.html} and on GitHub at \url{https://github.com/sandy-pramanik/MSPRT}.
+The software can be used to perform one-sample proportion tests, and one- and two-sample $z$ and $t$ tests.
 To design and implement a MSPRT, a user must provide a null hypothesis ($\theta_0$), a direction of the alternative hypothesis (right, left or two-sided), maximum available sample size ($N$), and pre-specified error probabilities ($\alpha$ and $\beta$).
 Given these design parameters, the {\bf \fontfamily{qcr} \selectfont R} package {\bf \fontfamily{qcr} \selectfont MSPRT} provides test results based on sequential entry of outcome data.
-More detailed illustrations are provided in Section~S4 of the supplemental materials. \end{sloppypar}
+Detailed illustrations are provided in Section~S4 of the supplemental materials. \end{sloppypar}